Zeeman-activated Berry curvature magnetotransport from the bulk of non-magnetic metals with inversion symmetry

-\paragraph{Conclusions --} To sum up we have identified a previously unknown mechanism of NLMR at weak fields in centrosymmetric and time-reversal invariant materials.
+\paragraph{Conclusions --} Thus far, NLMR in centrosymmetric and time-reversal invariant conductors has been shown to occur either in the quantum regime $\omega_c \tau \gg 1$ with well-formed Landau levels ~\cite{Andreev2018,Goswami2015} or considering very large Land\'e $g$-factors as a result of the orbital magnetic moment of Zeeman-split electronic bands~\cite{DaiXin2017}.
+We have instead identified a previously unknown mechanism of NLMR at weak fields in centrosymmetric and time-reversal invariant materials.
 We have shown that the non-parabolicity of spin-orbit coupled bands leads to a generalized Zeeman coupling in the projected doublet of bands participating in transport.
 This generalized Zeeman coupling contains momentum dependent terms that lead to a $d$-wave Berry curvature independent of the magnetic field strength, which directly couples to the orbital motion of Bloch electrons.
 In contrast to the mechanism based on Zeeman-split bands~\cite{DaiXin2017}, our theory is independent of the Land\'e $g$-factor and the orbital magnetic moment.
 The NLMR mechanism individuated in this study can appear in all centrosymmetric point groups [see the Supplemental Materials].
 Additionally, it is independent of the topology of the electronic bands and can appear both in doped topological insulators and in conventional conductors.
 We therefore expect the weak-field NLMR to act full force in a vast class of non-magnetic spin-orbit coupled materials, including for instance Bi$_{1-x}$Sb$_x$.
 In this compound, the electronic pockets at the $L$ point of the Brillouin zone have a small direct energy gap and a strongly nonparabolic, nearly linear dispersion~\cite{Hasan2010} for small $x$.
 This can lead to strongly enhanced values of the characteristic length $l_0$ and consequently of its intrinsic weak-field NLMR.